The average American incurs $10,345 in medical expenses each year, according to government estimates.

-That is an extremely heavy financial burden for anyone.
-While it’s obviously not evenly distributed – some people will have tremendous health care costs in a given year, while others will have only minimal costs – the financial burden of health care can strike anyone, and it can bring financial ruin.
+No matter how wealthy you are, this is an extremely heavy financial burden for anyone.
+While it’s obviously not evenly distributed – some people will have tremendous health care costs in a given year, while others will have only minimal costs – the financial burden of health care can strike anyone without warning, and it can bring financial ruin.

 Yet, you have tremendous control over this equation.
-While you can’t eliminate every health care cost, you can take lots of actions to reduce those costs in almost every dimension of your life.
-Not only that, most of these options will also improve quality of life.
+While you can’t eliminate every bill associated with health care, there are a ton of different steps any family can take to reduce those costs in almost every dimension of your life.
+Not only that, but most of these options will also improve your quality of life, too.

-Here are twelve tactics I use in my own life to save on medical costs and improve my own family’s health.
+If you’re interested in reducing your health care costs without spending money on fancy equipment or avoiding the doctor, you’re in luck.
+Here are 12 tactics I use in my own life to save on medical costs and improve my own family’s health:

 The Mayo Clinic argues that a healthy walking routine can reduce medical ailments, extend one’s life, and improve one’s quality of life.
 They offer some solid advice on healthy walking, including using good posture and maintaining a solid pace.